goetzrieger/ansible-labs-summit2020/content/ansible-collections/5-creating-collections/_index.md

 ## Takeaways

-- Collections can be installed from Galaxy of from Red Hat Automation Hub.
-Default collections search paths or custom paths can be used.

 - Collections can be created using the `ansible-galaxy collection init` command.
 Users can develop collections contents accordingly to their needs and business logic.

 - Collections plugins can be either any kind of Ansible plugins or modules.
-Modules are often developed inside collection to create an autonomous lifecycle from the main Ansible upstream.
+Modules are developed inside collection to create an autonomous lifecycle from the main Ansible upstream.

 - Collection roles can use local collections plugins and modules.